 Just like you optimize your landing page to make the buyer’s journey as easy and seamless as possible, the same effort should be put into the referral process.
-The more hoops you make someone jump through, the lower number of referrals you’re going to get.
+The more hoops you make someone jump through, the fewer referrals you’ll get.
 This is where pre-populated text and templates save the day.

-The example below combines a double-sided incentive with a pre-populate form making it easy for the customer to take advantage of the offer.
+The example below combines a double-sided incentive with a pre-populated form, making it easy for the customer to take advantage of the offer.
 They even let them choose if they want to send the offer via email or through Facebook, so all the customer has to do to get $20 off for themselves and their friends is enter email addresses and hit send.

-When you’re asking for referrals, it’s critical to generate unique referral links to ensure your customers and potential subscribers are properly rewarded.
-There are different ways these unique links can be generated, but leveraging your email service provider (ESP) to accomplish this task usually does the job.
+When you’re asking for referrals, generating unique links is critical to ensure you’re properly rewarding your customers and potential subscribers.
+There are different ways to generate these unique links, but leveraging your email service provider (ESP) to accomplish this task usually does the job.

-If you are sending your referral email campaign through your ESP, create a unique identifier for each recipient in order to generate individualized links.
+If you’re sending your referral email campaign through your ESP, create a unique identifier for each recipient in order to generate individualized links.
 We use the EMAIL merge tag to insert the individual’s email address into the referral link.

 Here is an example:

 With this, you can effortlessly track the success of your referral campaign and follow through on your incentive promises.